bitpay/bitcore-lib/docs/address.md

 # Dash Address
-Represents a dash address.
-Addresses are the most popular way to make dash transactions.
-See [the dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.
+Represents a Dash address.
+Addresses are the most popular way to make Dash transactions.
+See [the Dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.

 ## Instantiate an Address
 To be able to receive some funds an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.